laubryan/Stationeers-Airlock/README.md

 The script will ensure that the airlock is always fully depressurized before pressurizing, to ensure that the external atmosphere doesn't contaminate the base's atmosphere.

 ## Parts Required
-You need to build an airlock (a 1x1 grid room) that has the following parts, networked together (and powered of course):
+You need to build an airlock (e.g. a 1x1 grid room) that has the following parts, networked together (and powered of course):

 | | Part | Stationeers Component | Sub Type | Purpose |
 |---|:---|:---|:---|:---|